- LAST REVIEWED: 08 February 2021

 Adey, W. H., and K. Loveland.
 2007.
 Dynamic aquaria: Building and restoring living ecosystems.
 3d ed.
-London: Academic Press.
+San Diego, CA: Academic Press.

 This is a broad-based book that covers aquatic ecology and its application to a form of ecological engineering termed synthetic ecology.
 Walter Adey’s unique approach to creating microcosms and mesocosm as living models of ecosystems is described.
 The book ends with coverage on the algal turf scrubber technology that Adey invented.